Note

 Protein Bars and Snacks

 As I said in my 100 Calorie Protein Bars, a protein bar needs to have at least 10 g of protein per 100 calories, and have no added sugar.
 Otherwise, it’s not a protein bar.
 I love RxBars, but I wouldn’t consider them a protein bar (not even my own Copycat Chocolat RX Bars).
-They’re still a healthy snack certainly, with good doses of healthy fats (nuts), natural sugars (dates), fiber (dates and nuts), and protein (egg white protien powder).
+They’re still a healthy snack certainly, with good doses of healthy fats (nuts), natural sugars (dates), fiber (dates and nuts), and protein (egg white protein powder).
 I’m ripping on RxBars here, but only because they’re probably the best protein bars on the market; it pretty much just gets worse from here.

 Most other protein bars and snacks on the market contain vegetable oils, added sugars, and a slew of other weird ingredients.
-They also have very high contents of other macro nutrients; I want a protien bar, not a fat bar or a carb bar.
+They also have very high contents of other macro nutrients; I want a protein bar, not a fat bar or a carb bar.
 Protein bars can be a great lean snack, and I can always add more fat (peanut butter) or carbs (banana) along side it.
 Just because it has the word “protein” on it doesn’t mean it’s healthy, or necessarily even high in protein.
 Some examples are Great Value, TruBar, Nature Valley, Gatorade, Clif Bar, Kind, and Kellogg’s.
 All of these protein bars fail to hit those requires, with low protein contents and added sugar ranging between 5 g and 24 g per bar.

 It’s not just bars; other protein snacks are just as guilty.
 If it seems too good to be true, it probably is.
 The following examples either come close or actually meet the protein bar requirements, but they’re still ultraprocessed snacks to enjoy in moderation; not a building block of your daily diet.
 I’m talking about protein cookies, chips, and pastries.
 A good general rule of thumb is if there are multiple lines of ingredients, or ingredients you can’t pronounce, you probably shouldn’t be eating it often.
 Look for foods with just a handful of real, whole food, ingredients (we’ve come back full circle to RxBars).